May 12, 2014 Post By: Children's Health

 Are E-Cigarettes a Smoke Screen For a Larger Problem?

 Are e-cigarettes safer than regular cigarettes?
-Read what Dr. Martinez from Children's medical curiosity Center has to say about the potential dangers to children.
+Read what Dr. Martinez from Children's Health has to say about the potential dangers to children.

 The Federal Drug Administration (FDA) is moving to ban the sale of e-cigarettes to minors, and some cities have banned their use in public places.

 Many people, including the director of the U.S. Centers for Disease Control and Prevention, are concerned that the widespread prevalence of these “safer” cigarettes may cause a very dangerous ripple effect on our nation’s youth.